Cotton University: HSSLC

 In keeping with the former Cotton College's traditions, courses leading to Higher Secondary School Leaving Certificate are possible in the Arts and Science streams.
-This qualification is awarded upon successful completion of two years of study followed by relevant examinations under the Assam Higher Secondary Educational Council.
+This qualification is awarded upon successful completion of two years of study followed by relevant examinations under the Assam Higher Secondary Education Council.

 Bachelors degrees

 Bachelor of Arts, Bachelor of Science, Bachelor of Computer Application, Bachelor of Liberal Arts, Bachelor of Mass Communication and Journalism and Bachelor of Science (Hons) Biotechnology graduate degrees are offered.
 The degrees are awarded upon successful completion of three years of study followed by relevant examinations under Cotton University.

+The University, has announced the medium of examination for its Four-Year Undergraduate Programme (FYUGP).
+As per the notification issued on March 25, 2025, the examination for major and minor courses will be conducted exclusively in English.
+This policy is in accordance with the National Education Policy (NEP) 2020 and has received approval from the Vice-Chancellor of the University.

 Masters degrees

 Postgraduate programs leading to the degrees of Master of Arts, Master of Science, Master of Library and Information Science, Master of Law, Master in Computer Application and Master of Science in Artificial Intelligence and Machine Learning are offered.
 The degrees are awarded upon successful completion of two years of study followed by relevant examinations under Cotton University.
-Admission is offered by way of a national-level entrance examination.

-Doctoral programme
+Doctoral programme (PhD)

 The degree of Doctor of Philosophy (Ph.D.) is offered in all postgraduate departments.
 Admission opens annually in June/July.
-Selection is based on a written test and a viva voce oral examination.
-UGC/CSIR JRF/NET/SET qualified candidates are exempted from written tests.